Netherite-Project/Netheriteclip/readme.md

-Paperclip
+Leavesclip
 =========
-A binary patch distribution system for Paper.
+A binary patch distribution system for Leaves.

 Paperclip is the launcher for the Paper Minecraft server.
 It uses a [bsdiff](http://www.daemonology.net/bsdiff/) patch between the vanilla Minecraft server and the modified Paper server to generate the Paper Minecraft server immediately